pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 <a href="#heading--next-steps"><h4 id="heading--next-steps">Next steps</h4></a>

-rad-end

-rad-begin /deb/3.0/cli
-Once you have installed your MAAS environment (region + rack controller) and any possible extra rack controllers(s), you are ready to begin your [Configuration journey](#heading--top-maas-config). rad-end

-rad-begin /deb/3.0/ui
 Once you have installed your MAAS environment (region + rack controller) and any possible extra rack controllers(s), you are ready to begin your [Configuration journey](#heading--top-maas-config). rad-end